 This enterprise matters for three reasons.
 First, the inferences we displayed are abstract, and one must state precisely how they are drawn.
 For instance, in our discussion of Saint-Saëns's Kangaroos, we argued that a source-based semantics can explain why a series of eighth notes separated by eighth silences can evoke a succession of brief events separated by interruptions.
 But certainly our source-based semantics should not lead to the absurd inference that kangaroos are producing these notes - or sounds, for that matter.
 Rather, something more abstract is inferred from the music, namely that there was a quick succession of discrete events; all sorts of events, whether sound-producing or not, will satisfy this abstract inference.
 Second, the inferences we discussed interact with each other in non-trivial ways.
 As we saw in Section 4.7, a repetition with attenuation may be interpreted as a source dying out or moving away, but the former interpretation seems to become more likely when a rallentando is added.
 The key is that objects that move away without losing energy are unlikely to slow down, contrary to objects that are losing energy.
-We must thus find a systematic way to integrate inferences with one another, and also with world knowledge.
-Third, a systematic framework for musical inferences will turn out to yield a natural notion of 'musical truth', which is of interest in its own right.
+We must thus find a systematic way to integrate inferences will turn out to yield a natural notion of 'musical truth', which is of interest in its own right.